2003 World Rally Championship

+Eventual champion Petter Solberg driving a Subaru Impreza WRC at the 2003 Acropolis Rally.

 The 2003 World Rally Championship was the 31st season of the FIA World Rally Championship.
 The season consisted of 14 rallies.
 The drivers' world championship was won by Petter Solberg in a Subaru Impreza WRC, ahead of Sébastien Loeb and Carlos Sainz.
 The manufacturers' title was won by Citroën, ahead of Peugeot and Subaru.

 Calendar

 The 2003 championship was contested over fourteen rounds in Europe, Asia, South America and Oceania.